dancer1325/rest-assured-wiki/Usage.md

 For additional info refer to [this](http://blog.jayway.com/2011/09/15/multipart-form-data-file-uploading-made-simple-with-rest-assured/) blog post.

 # Object Mapping #
 REST Assured supports mapping Java objects to and from JSON and XML.
-For JSON you need to have either Jackson or Gson in the classpath and for XML you need JAXB.
+For JSON you need to have either Jackson, Jackson2, Gson or Johnzon in the classpath and for XML you need JAXB.

 ## Serialization ##
 Let's say we have the following Java object: